dovecot/documentation/docs/howto/lmtp/postfix.md

 You can use LMTP and the Postfix setting "reject_unverified_recipient" for dynamic address verification.
 It's useful as Postfix doesn't need to query an external datasource (MySQL, LDAP...).
-Postfix maintain a local database with existing/non existing addresses (you can configure how long positive/negative results should be cached).
+Postfix maintain a local database with existing/non-existing addresses (you can configure how long positive/negative results should be cached).

 See: [Postfix reject_unverified_recipient](https://www.postfix.org/ADDRESS_VERIFICATION_README.html).